sc3/cookcountyjail/README.md

 #### Our Issues

-We use GitHub's issue tracker to report problems and to coordinate development efforts.
+We use GitHub's issue tracker to report problems, as well as to coordinate development efforts:

-Here's a list of issues that are [self-contained and need someone to tackle them](https://github.com/sc3/cookcountyjail/issues?labels=ready&state=open).
+- Here's a list of issues that are [self-contained and need someone to tackle them](https://github.com/sc3/cookcountyjail/issues?labels=ready&state=open).

-And here's another, for [things people are currently working on](https://github.com/sc3/cookcountyjail/issues?labels=in+progress&state=open).
+- And here's another, for [things people are currently working on](https://github.com/sc3/cookcountyjail/issues?labels=in+progress&state=open).

 ### Contributors